-Your support to a friend can make a big difference to someone who has been sexually assaulted.
+Your support as a friend can make a big difference to someone who has experienced sexual violence.

 One of the first things you need to ensure is that your friend is safe from harm.
 You also need to ensure that they are not going to hurt themselves or somebody else.
-If you are worried about anybody’s safety, you must get help even if your friend doesn’t want you to tell anyone.
-Immediately contact Campus Security (651-696-6555), or the Student Affairs Office (651-696-6220).
+If you are worried about anybody’s safety, you must get help, even if your friend doesn’t want you to tell anyone.
+Immediately contact the Title IX Coordinator (651-696-6258), Campus Security (651-696-6555), or Office of Student Affairs (651-696-6220).

 Believe your friend.
-Statistics show that there is no reason to think that they are lying about having been abused.
+Statistics show that there is no reason to think that they are lying about having experienced sexual violence.
 More than almost anything, your friend needs your trust.
-Additionally, be sure not to blame your friend for suffering this abuse.
-No one asks to be assaulted.
-Maintaining your support of them and your confidentiality of their situation is very important.
-Confidentiality is important but not as important as you and your friend’s safety.
+Additionally, be sure not to blame your friend for suffering the abuse or ask probing questions that might imply blame.
+No one asks or deserves to be assaulted.

-In having been sexually assaulted, your friend has had all their power and agency taken away.
+In having experienced sexual violence, your friend has had all their power and agency taken away.
 Throughout the healing process, you must let your friend make all their own decisions.
 They may want to be taken care of, but it is important that you only present options and give your friend the power to make their own decisions.
-Unless they specifically ask you for advice, you can simply say, "do whatever you need to do to heal and remain safe.”
+Unless they specifically ask you for advice, you can simply say, “I trust you to know what is best for you and to do whatever you need to do to heal and remain safe.”

-As part of helping and giving the survivor the ability to make their own decisions, it is important that they be allowed to define the experience.
-Do not label the experience “rape” or “abuse” before the survivor is willing and able to do so.
-Do not compare their experience to anything you have experienced or someone else’s experiences--this can feel minimizing and invalidating.
+As part of giving the survivor the ability to make their own decisions, it is important that they be allowed to define the experience.
+Do not label the experience “rape” or “abuse” before the survivor is willing or able to do so.
+Do not compare their experience to anything you have experienced or someone else’s experiences–this can feel minimizing and invalidating.
 Do not assume the person who assaulted your friend is of the opposite sex.
-Same-sex sexual assault is seldom talked about but is just as painful, whether you friend identifies as gay, straight, bisexual or questioning.
+Same-sex sexual violence is seldom talked about but is just as painful and real, regardless of the gender or sexual orientation of those involved.

 It is very difficult to hear stories about sexual violence.
 Throughout this process, remember to take care of yourself, to find someone to talk to, and to get counseling if necessary.
+It can help to establish clear boundaries about what you are realistically able and willing to do to support your friend.
+Attend to your own needs.
 Any of the resources available to survivors are also available to you as a friend of a survivor.